RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 1 - Instruction Level Parallelism (ILP)

-  Instruction Level Parallelism (ILP): the degree that a processor can execute multiple instructions in parallel.
+  Instruction Level Parallelism (ILP):

+    The degree that a processor can execute multiple instructions in parallel.
     It aims to improve performance by executing independent instructions simultaneously.

   **ILP Implementation methods**